-This document provides information and guidance on how to use data released by the WU-Minn HCP consortium in the 500 Subjects release (June 2014) and the data added (+ MEG2) as of the MEG2 Release (November 2014), details below.
+This document provides information and guidance on how to use data released by the WU-Minn HCP consortium in the 900 Subjects release (S900 Release, December 2015).
 Given the richness of the HCP datasets and their utility for a wide range of research purposes, it is important that potential users understand what data are currently released, how the datasets are organized, how they can be accessed, what has changed since the last releases, and what's in store for future releases.

-Should I be interested in the HCP 500 Subjects + MEG2 release?
-With this release, the HCP is continuing to make available an enormous amount of multimodal data to enable exploration of human brain circuits, their relationship to individual behavior, and their heritability and genetic underpinnings.
-This release adds to the number of high quality sensor- and source-level magnetoencephalography (MEG) datasets available through HCP, including the addition of MEG data for 38 subjects for whom MRI and behavioral data was previously released and MRI + MEG data for an additional 15 subjects scanned since the HCP 500 Subjects release.
-We also have updated this 500 Subjects + MEG2 Reference Manual to include information on updates to ConnectomeDB, processing pipelines, software tools, and extensively processed rfMRI data that has been released since June 2014.
+Should I be interested in the HCP 900 Subjects release?
+HCP is continuing to make available an enormous amount of multimodal data to enable exploration of human brain circuits, their relationship to individual behavior, and their heritability and genetic underpinnings.
+This release adds to the number of high quality unprocessed, processed, and analysis magnetic resonance imaging (MRI), plus sensor- and source-level magnetoencephalography (MEG) datasets available through HCP.
+This includes the addition of MRI data for 370+ and MEG data for 30+ subjects scanned since the HCP 500 Subjects + MEG2 release (S500 + MEG2 Release).